 KSU’s intermodal traffic

-If you want to invest in transportation stocks, you may want to consider investing in the Guggenheim S&P 500 Equal Weight ETF (RSP).
-This ETF includes all US-originated Class I railroad companies (UNP) in its portfolio holdings.
+If you want exposure to the transportation sector, you can invest in the Guggenheim S&P 500 Equal Weight ETF (RSP).
+All US-originated Class I railroad companies are part of RSP’s portfolio holdings.

 In the next part of this series, we’ll take a look at the traffic of Canada’s largest freight rail carrier, Canadian National Railway (CNI).